 We need volunteers in the Tuck Shop, the Grammar Shop and the Weigall Canteen.
 We encourage Grammar mothers to become volunteers.
 This is a great way to catch up with friends, meet new people and make an incredibly valuable contribution to the Grammar School community.
 Please contact us if you can help.

-This takes place in the first week of December.
-Boys can deliver books to be sold.
-The books sell at 50% of their original price.
-We charge a $2 administration fee for anyone selling more than $30 worth of books.
-20% of the sale price goes to the Women's Association and the remainder is sent by cheque to the boy selling the books.
-This is always a hugely popular event and again depends on volunteers to make it run smoothly.
+In the first week of December each year the Women’s Association runs a very successful sale of second-hand textbooks at the School.
+Boys can deliver books which they no longer need to be sold on.
+The books sell at 55% of their original price.
+The Women’s Association keeps 25% of the sale price to donate back to the school and the remainder is sent via EFT to the boy selling the books.
+This is always a hugely popular event and offers a more economical alternative to buying new textbooks at retail prices.